huggingface/transformers/docs/source/index.rst

 - **ADVANCED GUIDES** contains more advanced guides that are more specific to a given script or part of the library.
 - **RESEARCH** focuses on tutorials that have less to do with how to use the library but more about general resarch in transformers model
-- **PACKAGE REFERENCE** contains the documentation of each public class and function.
+- The three last section contain the documentation of each public class and function, grouped in:
+    - **MAIN CLASSES** for the main classes exposing the important APIs of the library.
+    - **MODELS** for the classes and functions related to each model implemented in the library.
+    - **INTERNAL HELPERS** for the classes and functions we use internally.

 The library currently contains PyTorch and Tensorflow implementations, pre-trained model weights, usage scripts and conversion utilities for the following models: